 First, install and connect your Avid HD OMNI and Avid HD Native / HDX hardware as you normally would.
 Next, connect the Apollo directly to your host computer either via FireWire or Thunderbolt depending on the connections available on both the computer and your Apollo - this direct connection will provide control of the Apollo via Console.
 Next, connect an optical Toslink cable from the ADAT output of the Apollo to the ADAT input of the OMNI.
 At 2x sample rates (88.2 / 96kHz) two optical cables are required to maintain 8 channels of streaming, and at 4x sample rates (176.4 / 192kHz) only 4 channels are available.

 Note: While the diagram below shows XLR / microphone inputs being used, the 1/4" TRS line inputs (or a combination of TRS and XLR inputs) can also be used in this configuration.

 Recommended connections and signal flow for a combined PTHD / Apollo system

 Next we'll route the Apollo's analog inputs to it's ADAT outputs using the Flex Routing feature in Console.
-On either Console 1 or Console 2 the process is the same - click on the OUTPUT field for ANALOG 1 (set to MONITOR by default) and re-assign the output to ADAT 1.
+Click on the OUTPUT field for ANALOG 1 (set to MONITOR by default) and re-assign the output to ADAT 1.
 Repeat the process for any additional channels you want to use, assigning each output to the next available ADAT channel.